solo-io/workshops/gloo-portal/README.md

 We've already secured the access to the Portal UI, but we didn't secure the API itself yet.

-We can update the Environment to create a plan (called `Basic`) with its associated rate limit:
+We can update the Environment to create a plan (called `Basic`) with its associated rate limit.
+Consumers will authenticate themselvles thanks to an API key:

 ```bash
 cat << EOF | kubectl apply -f-